EmbraceQA/EmbracePage/README.md

 # EmbracePage
-A test oage to aid in QA
+A test page to aid in QA